Tide: Current

+Cook Strait

 The tidal flow through Cook Strait between the two main islands of New Zealand is particularly interesting, as the tides on each side of the strait are almost exactly out of phase, so that one side's high water is simultaneous with the other's low water.
 Strong currents result, with almost zero tidal height change in the strait's center.
 Yet, although the tidal surge normally flows in one direction for six hours and in the reverse direction for six hours, a particular surge might last eight or ten hours with the reverse surge enfeebled.
 In especially boisterous weather conditions, the reverse surge might be entirely overcome so that the flow continues in the same direction through three or more surge periods.

-A further complication for Cook Strait's flow pattern is that the tide at the south side (e.g. at Nelson) follows the common bi-weekly spring–neap tide cycle (as found along the west side of the country), but the north side's tidal pattern has only one cycle per month, as on the east side: Wellington, and Napier.
+The character of the Cook Strait's tidal cycle also differs between coasts.
+On the west coast and Tasman/Golden Bay, tidal ranges tend to follow a classic fortnightly spring–neap cycle, with larger ranges at springs and smaller ranges at neaps, driven by the alignment of the Moon and Sun.
+In contrast, on parts of the east coast, such as around Wellington and Napier, the tidal pattern shows a stronger monthly modulation related to perigean–apogean signals (Moon’s varying distance), and does not exhibit as pronounced a fortnightly spring–neap signal.